AlphaKretin/bastion-bot/README.md

 ### Database

 Bastion reads card databases from SQLite databases formatted the same way as those YGOPro uses.
-Because of this similarity, you can copy datbases from YGOPro or edit them with programs like [DataEditorX](https://github.com/247321453/DataEditorX), so it should not be necessary to document the format here.
+Because of this similarity, you can copy databases from YGOPro or edit them with programs like [DataEditorX](https://github.com/247321453/DataEditorX), so it should not be necessary to document the format here.
 If you do want to learn more about it, you can read [MichaelLawrenceDee's tutorial](https://www.ygopro.co/Forum/tabid/95/g/posts/t/16781/Scripting-Tutorial--CURRENTLY-INCOMPLETE#post88202) on custom card creation for YGOPro, which covers making Card Databases manually.
 The schema for a card database is as follows:
 ```sql
 CREATE TABLE IF NOT EXISTS "datas" (
 	`id`	integer,